-- Attendance: Ensure that you or your Deputy attends the meeting of the School Board.
-If your Deputy attends, ensure they are appropriately briefed. - External Examiners: All External Examiners are members of the School Board and Chairs should ensure that they are informed of the date of the School Board and are invited to attend (attendance is not a requirement).
+- Attendance: Chairs or their Deputy must attend the meeting of the School Board.
+If the Deputy attends, they must be appropriately briefed. - External Examiners: All External Examiners are members of the School Board and Chairs should ensure that they are informed of its date and are invited to attend (attendance is not a requirement).
 Chief External Examiners are required to attend the School Board.